 - Why leave out words or phrases?
 What advantage is it in communicating ideas?

 We mentioned before that “upright” refers to a person who is straightforward and direct.
 He is the opposite of the perverse or crooked person.
-The integrity of the upright person serves as a guide making decisions in life, thus keeping them safe.
+The integrity of the upright person serves as a guide to making decisions in life, thus keeping them safe.
 However, the twisted thinking of the treacherous cannot let them see the outcome of their actions; thus, it cannot guide them safely, with the result of the treacherous being destroyed.

 Because the upright follow righteousness, God’s teachings guide him in making good decisions and keep him safe.
 The wicked, however, are brought low by their own sins.
 They have no guidance from outside of themselves (Proverbs 1:31; 5:22-23).

-Proverbs 11:6 is like the verse before, but here the focus is on what the person desires as oppose to what he does.
+Proverbs 11:6 is like the verse before, but here the focus is on what the person desires as opposed to what he does.
 While righteousness delivers the upright from problems, the deceitful (or treacherous) are trapped by their own lusts.
 The problem of sin reaches all the way to the heart.

 Wicked people are focused only on things in this world.
 When they die, that is the limits of what they expect from life (Proverbs 10:28).
 The wicked are compared to “strong men,” that is wicked people tend to use force, power, and violence to get their way, but such cannot survive their death.